com-480-data-visualization/data-visualization-project-2021-datavizards/README.md

 	- We have chosen the theme of stars and space, drawing a pun on movie 'stars' and real stars.
 We will make the website more aesthetically pleasing based on this theme, using background pictures or some dynamic style.
 3. We will add these features depending on the relevance and time availability.
 These are presented below in **no particular order** of preference:
 	- We will make the graph cleaner by representing it as a vertically extended, scrollable, and zoomable graph.
 We will try to rearrange it such that there are minimum overlapping edges for better visibility.
 	- We will add extra charts to the side window.
 These charts should provide more information about the director and the actor while not being restricted to the pair.
-The user can choose whether to display or not these additional charts.
+The user can choose whether or not to display these additional charts.
 	- We will add additional filters to display a subset of the graph depending on the available movie metadata: release date, genres, language, country of origin.
 	- We will add a search bar to search for a particular director, actor, and/or movie name.
 If available, the corresponding vertex or edge will be highlighted or zoomed in.
-	- We will add a compare option to the side window so that the user can choose from 2 to 5 (upper bound arbitrarily chosen for cleanliness) director-actor pairs to be displayed in the central chart.
+	- We will add a compare option to the side window so that the user can choose from 2 to 5 (upper bound arbitrarily chosen for cleanliness) director-actor pairs to be displayed in the main chart.

 ### Tools and Lectures Required